 2. Your Knee Is “Locked” And You Can’t Straighten It

-If you had a knee injury and you are not able to fully straighten the leg, we may tell you that you have a locked knee.
+If you had a knee injury and you are not able to fully straighten the leg, you might have a “locked knee.”
 A locked knee is simply a knee that cannot fully straighten.
 There are different reasons a locked knee might occur.
-In some patients, the swelling and inflammation can prevent you from fully straightening the knee.
+In some patients, swelling and inflammation can prevent you from fully straightening the knee.
 In others, a meniscus tear has flipped into the middle of the joint and is causing mechanical locking.
 You cannot straighten it with the meniscus in that position.

 Many athletes who have a locked knee will also find it very painful to bend the knee too.
 They may feel sharp knee pain when bending which can occur when these bucket handle meniscus tears move.